New Plumbing Coupons: Click Here to View Current Discounts

 The pilot light is the flame that keeps your water heater running.
 It can go out for a number of reasons, including:

 • The gas valve is turned off.
-This one’s pretty straightforward—if you turn off your water heater, the pilot light will go out, and your tank will stop heating up until you turn it back on again.
+This one’s pretty straightforward.
+If the gas supply is turned off, the pilot light will go out, and the tank will stop heating water until service is restored.

 High Mineral Levels in the Water Heater